-A student who is tardy, but has a note signed by a parent/guardian or an adult school staff member is considered to be excused.
+A student who is tardy, but has a note signed by an adult school staff member is considered to be excused.
+Unexcused Tardy (Grades 7 and 8)

-Unexcused Tardy

-A student who is tardy without a note from a parent/guardian or an adult school staff member is considered to be unexcused.
+A student who is tardy without a note from an adult school staff member is considered to be unexcused.
 Unexcused tardies may result in parent contact and are subject to the SART/SARB Process.